Welcome to our Frequently Asked Questions Section!

 Mixing and matching is completely up to you if you want to.
 If you enjoy the aesthetic or you feel your project calls for it - go for it!
 Making chainmaille jewelry is all about being creative.
 There are no rules.
 If it works, and you love it, it's right.

 The right tool for you depends on a variety of factors including ring sizes you are using, the material you are working with, and overall comfort and feel of the tools for your individual hands.
-If you visit our tools section, you will notice that we have included notes in each description about what we recommend that set of pliers for.
-This section of the FAQ will give you some general information about the differences between many of our pliers as well as information about products like Tool Magic.
+This section of the FAQ will give you some general information about the differences between a few styles of pliers as well as information about products like Tool Magic.

 |SILV||Lindstrom Rx or Ultra Ergo chain nose

 |Lindstrom Rx or Ultra Ergo chain nose||Ergos||Lindstrom Rx|

 |JBRS/BRNZ||Lindstrom Rx or Ultra Ergo chain nose||Ergos||Lindstrom Rx|